DDstrongman/SqliteManager/README.md

 ## License

-SqliteSpec is available under the MIT license.
+SqliteManager is available under the MIT license.
 See the LICENSE file for more info.